getsentry/spotlight/.changeset/violet-trees-help.md

 '@spotlightjs/sidecar': minor
 ---

-Create a self-contained executable for Linux x64 and macOS arm64 for Spotlight
+Create a self-contained executable for Linux, macOS, and Windows for Spotlight.
+Docker images now use these binaries instead of a Node build in the image.